August 10th, 2023 by admin

 Perched on a ridge northeast of Kathmandu, Nagarkot offers panoramic views of the Himalayan mountain range, including Mount Everest on a clear day.
 Wake up early to witness a mesmerizing sunrise that paints the sky in hues of gold and pink, illuminating the snow-capped peaks in all their glory.

-6. Annapurna Base Camp Trek: A Trekker’s Paradise
+6. Annapurna Base hcg pct Camp Trek: A Trekker’s Paradise

 Annapurna Base Camp Trek is a trekker’s dream come true.
 This captivating journey takes you through lush forests, terraced fields, and traditional Gurung villages, culminating in breathtaking views of the majestic Annapurna massif.
 The trek rewards you with awe-inspiring landscapes and a sense of accomplishment.